doyensec/inql/README.md

 ### InQL Precise Queries

-Based on the 3.0.0 introduced introspection intermediate representation (IIR), InQL is able to generate arbitrarily nested queries with support to any scalar type, enumerations, arrays, and objects.
+Based on InQL's introspection intermediate representation (IIR), the tool is able to generate arbitrarily nested queries with support to any scalar type, enumerations, arrays, and objects.

 ```javascript